-After he helped Mando recover the parts to his ship from the thieving Jawas, the bounty hunter offered the Ugnaught employment.
+After he helped Mando recover the parts of his ship from the thieving Jawas, the bounty hunter offered the Ugnaught employment.

-But Kuill declined, preferring to protect his own reputation for integrity and choosing to pay his own way without feeling as if he “owed” anyone.
+But Kuill declined, preferring to protect his reputation for integrity and choosing to pay his way without feeling as if he “owed” anyone.